Japes

 I love it when a player

-Allows their character to be unique in ways that enhances the narrative. when the dice cause mayhem and things don't go to plan.
-Come up with an fun and unusual way to solve the present "trouble" you're found yourselves in.
+• Allows their character to be unique in ways that enhance the narrative. • Laughs, when the dice cause mayhem and things don't go to plan. • Come up with a fun and unusual way to solve the trouble you find yourselves in.

 Japes's Preferences